notDuckk/notDuckk/README.md

 # Hello, I'm Daylen! 👋

 Welcome to my GitHub profile!
-I'm passionate about building things and continuously learning new technologies.
-I enjoy working with **JavaScript**, **Java**, **React**, and many more.
-Below are some of the projects I’ve worked on, showcasing my skills and passion for coding.
+I'm a passionate developer who enjoys building with JavaScript, Java, and React.
+I focus on practical learning and solving real-world challenges through code.
+Here, you'll find a variety of projects that showcase my work in full-stack development and other areas of interest.
 ---

 ## 📚 Projects